imagico/osm-carto-alternative-colors/README.md

 * symbol augmentation for parkings illustrating secondary tags
 * symbol augmentation for bus/tram stops with a shelter
 * rendering some types of buildings with a distinct design at high zoom levels (`building=roof`, `building=greenhouse`, `building=garages`, `building=garage`, `building=carport`)
-* rendering of street lights with a design derived from the french style
+* rendering of street lights with a design derived from the French style
+* new rendering of pipelines with context adjusted dashing
+* new dynamic rendering of viewpoints taking into account direction tagging
+* re-designed rendering of point barriers using a common symbol design concept, adding various new barrier types
+* adding symbols for various human structures with more differentiation by secondary tags
+* new symbol designs with 3d shading for various human structures
+* unified symbol design for waste/recycling infrastructure
+* differentiated rendering of benches
+* new symbols for `amenity=ferry_terminal`
+* differentiated rendering of piers, breakwaters and groynes based on secondary tags and taking into account `width=*`
+* rendering of `landuse=aquaculture` with differenciation by `produce=*`/`aquaculture=*`
+* rendering of `man_made=quay`
+* rendering of `emergency=life_ring`

 # Samples